bi-danski/LifeTrack/README.md

-🌐 Redefining Health Through Identity, Access, and Equity 📌 Project Overview
+🌐 Redefining Health Through Identity, Access, and Equity.

 LIFETRACK is a digital health platform that provides each citizen with a unique lifelong medical ID, consolidating their entire medical history and enabling: